drmittelstein/thermal_control/README.md

 ```
 ThermalGUI.m
 ```
-Before running the script, open the script file to set in the configuration file the following key parameters seen under teh ThermalGUI_OpeningFcn function:
+Before running the script, open the script file to modify the following key parameters seen under the ThermalGUI_OpeningFcn function as is fit for this application:
 ```
 handles.PID.TA = 46; % Reference temperature (Celsius) for Scheme A
 handles.PID.TB = 37; % Reference temperature (Celsius) for Scheme B